How to Apply

 Students admitted to doctoral study are typically awarded a five-year fellowship package that includes full tuition, an annual living stipend, summer stipends, and medical insurance.
 Teaching training is a vital part of the educational experience at the University, so all fellowships include a required teaching component.
 Generally, students focus on their course requirements during the first and second year and fulfill the teaching requirement during the third through fifth year in the program.

 Visit or Contact Us

-To arrange a visit to the Cinema and Media Studies Department, please contact the Department Coordinator.
+To arrange a visit to the Cinema and Media Studies Department, please contact the CMS Office.
 Please also consult the 'Visit and Connect' section of Graduate Admissions page for more information on visiting the University, Hyde Park, and Chicago as a whole.
 Tours of campus are offered starting at 10:30 a.m.
 Monday through Friday; walk-ins are welcome, but Campus Tours asks you to register in advance.